LEARNAcademy/syllabus/javascript/intro.md

 - [ JavaScript Built-in Functions Organized By Data Type ](https://www.tutorialspoint.com/javascript/javascript_builtin_functions.htm)

 #### Process
-- `cd` into the appropriate folder or repository
+- `cd` into the javascript-challenges repository
 - Create a new branch
 - `touch` a file with no spaces and `.js` extension, `intro.js`
 - Open the folder in a text editor
 - Code!